Escherbach/Seq-Roadmap/README.md

 In this report, we ask how MGS could become widely available, at least as much as diagnostic PCR machines are today.
 The technical answer we arrive at is that a device capable of performing 10 million RNA reads in less than an hour with minimal sample preparation would have sufficient sensitivity to deliver on this goal.
 We then review the current technological landscape and conclude that at least two approaches, single-molecule optical and nanopore sequencing, could be adapted to meet these specifications.

 ## Motivation
-The first COVID-19 infection occured in mid-October to mid-November of 2019, at least six weeks earlier than the Wuhan cluster of infections was identified in late December 2019.
+The first COVID-19 infection occured in mid-October to mid-November of 2019, [at least six weeks earlier than the Wuhan cluster of infections was identified in late December 2019](https://www.science.org/doi/10.1126/science.abf8003).
 The SARS-CoV-2 genome was only made publicly available in January 2020, more than two months after the first human transmission.
 This delay resulted in millions of deaths and trillions of dollars in economic costs.

 COVID-19 - far from the worst pandemic we could face within our lifetimes - has clearly demonstrated that our ability to detect and contain new pathogens is inadequate.
-The diagnostic technologies we use for infections at the point of care are designed for a small set of known pathogens and in princile incapable of recognizing the outbreak of an unsuspected or unknown pathogen.
+The diagnostic technologies we use for infections at the point of care are designed for a small set of known pathogens and in principle incapable of recognizing the outbreak of an unsuspected or unknown pathogen.

 There is therefore a pressing need for a universal diagnostic to enable fast detection of all pathogens and their early containment.
 We need an early warning system that can detect the emergence of a new pathogen in humans as early as possible, without any assumptions about what the pathogen might be.
 This system should also be able to characterize any pathogen in a human sample with sufficient information to triage the threat.